 HAMILTON DOES NOT WARRANT THAT THE SERVICES WILL BE UNINTERRUPTED OR ERROR-FREE OR THAT DEFECTS IN THE SERVICES WILL BE CORRECTED.
 THE SERVICES ARE MADE AVAILABLE ON AN "AS-IS" AND AS AVAILABLE BASIS.
 Hamilton makes no warranties regarding the Services and disclaims any implied warranty, including any warranties of merchantability or fitness for a particular purpose.
 Hamilton does not authorize anyone to make a warranty on its behalf, and the User may not rely on any statement of warranty as a warranty to the User by Hamilton.

-Notices from the User to Hamilton, must be transmitted by certified United States mail directed to:
+Notices from the User to Hamilton must be delivered by certified United States mail to:

 Hamilton Relay, Inc.

 Notices from Hamilton to the User may be made by posting a notice on Hamilton's website, by postcard, letter, email or published advertisement, or by revisions to these Terms and Conditions.